Table of contents

 Overview

 Civil partnership statistics present data on civil partnership formations and dissolutions that took place in England and Wales.
-Civil partnership formation statistics are available for both same-sex and opposite-sex couples and are produced by age, sex, previous legal partnership status and area of formation.
+Civil partnership formation statistics are available for both same-sex couples (from 2005) and opposite-sex couples (from 2019) and are produced by age, sex, previous legal partnership status and area of formation.

-Civil partnership dissolution statistics are currently only presented for same-sex couples and historically were produced by age at the time of dissolution, sex, and legal partnership status at the time of formation.
+Civil partnership dissolution statistics are presented for same-sex couples (from 2007) and opposite-sex couples (from 2022).
+Historically, same-sex dissolution tables were produced by age at the time of dissolution, sex, and legal partnership status at the time of formation.
 Since the 2020 calendar data year, information about age and previous legal partnership status is no longer collected as part of the dissolution process.
 Our data tables therefore do not include age and previous partnership status breakdowns for the 2020 data year onwards.
-Civil partnership dissolution statistics are only available for England and Wales as a whole; no subnational breakdown is possible.

 The Civil Partnership Act 2004 came into force on 5 December 2005 in the UK; the first day same-sex couples could give notice of their intention to form a civil partnership.
 The Act enabled same-sex couples aged 16 years and over to obtain legal recognition of their relationship.
 The first day that couples could form a partnership was 21 December 2005 in England and Wales.
 A small number of civil partnerships were formed under special arrangements before these dates.

 Since 10 December 2014, same-sex couples have been able to convert their civil partnership into a marriage.
-Similarly, individuals in a marriage or a civil partnership have been able to change their gender without first needing to divorce or dissolve the civil partnership since that same date.
-These conversions are not included in our annual marriage statistics but are reported separately.
+These conversions are not included in our marriage figures, as these are based on registrations only, but they are reported separately as conversions within Table 13 of our Marriages in England and Wales dataset.
 It is currently not possible for a couple in an opposite-sex marriage to convert their marriage to a civil partnership.

 The Government Equalities Office (GEO) has published a Marriage and civil partnership table that sets out the similarities and differences between marriage and civil partnerships in England and Wales.